 Click Here to view the detailed explanation of COMP USAGE AGREEMENT.

 This occurs in an RGB monitor, where red, green and blue signals all "converge" in one pixel.
 At full brightness, the RGB pixel in convergence would be white.

 This is a proofing system that does not include the use of film.
 Data is sent to a printer and imaged directly onto a paper-based material.
-There are several limitations of a digital proof: 1) they do not use the film that will be used to produce plates, and thus are open to interpretation of the output device, 2) few of these devices print in the same dot pattern as is utilized in the printing process, and 3) the ink utilized in these printers is not representative of the inks used in the printing process and can show a vast colour range and density not attainable on a printing press.
+There are several limitations of digital proofs: 1) They do not use the film that will be used to produce plates, and thus are open to interpretation of the output device, 2) Few of these devices print in the same dot pattern as is utilized in the printing process, and 3) The ink utilized in these printers is not representative of the inks used in the printing process and can show a vast colour range and density not attainable on a printing press.
 Digital proofs are usually used where money or time is too much of an issue to run a wet proof.